luzianscherrer/heirhold/README.md

 ## Deployment

-The frontend can be accessed on GitHub Pages: https://luzianscherrer.github.io/heirhold/
+The frontend can be accessed on GitHub Pages: <a href="https://luzianscherrer.github.io/heirhold/" target="_blank">https://luzianscherrer.github.io/heirhold/</a>

 The protoype is deployed on [Rootstock Testnet](https://rootstock.io) and [Ethereum Sepolia](https://ethereum.org) to cover both bitcoin and ether holdings.